 How Does Synthetic Data Work?

-And like real-world data, synthetic data can be organized into two broad categories — structured and unstructured — depending on the data values, the operations that can be applied to the data, and the relationships between each piece of data.
+And like real-world data, synthetic data can be organized into two broad categories — structured and unstructured.
 When data is structured, that means it is quantitative.
 It is usually organized in spreadsheets, CSV files or data warehouses, and can immediately be searched and analyzed in the state that it is in.
 Unstructured data is more qualitative, and typically comes in the form of images or videos.
-It is often stored in data lakes, and it cannot be analyzed or searched in its native form without some processing and transformation.
+It is often stored in data lakes and cannot be analyzed or searched in its native form without some processing and transformation.

 Synthetic Structured Data